Inside Australian Waste Management

 About Bret Collins

-Bret Collins is a GLG Council Member and former Chief Operating Officer of Remondis Australia Pty Ltd. Before becoming COO, he held a variety of roles at Remondis, including General Manager and Manager of Information Management Systems.
+Bret Collins is a GLG Network Member and former Chief Operating Officer of Remondis Australia Pty Ltd. Before becoming COO, he held a variety of roles at Remondis, including General Manager and Manager of Information Management Systems.
 Earlier, he spent 16 years at Theiss Services and held key waste management roles at Industrial Services, Pacific Waste Management, and Richardson’s Waste Management over his 35 years in the Australian waste management industry.

 This waste management industry article is adapted from the GLG Remote Roundtable “Waste Management in Australia.”
 If you would like access to events like this or would like to speak with waste management experts like Bret Collins or any of our more than 900,000 industry experts, contact us.

 Enter your contact information below and a member of our team will reach out to you shortly.